Skip to main content

 • “Runs great even on moderate hardware and Steam Deck.”

-• “Game is fine, just more of the same, but since the latest updates it suffers from intense stuttering and random 30-second freezes, making it unplayable.”
+• “Game is fine, just more of the same, but since the latest updates it suffers from intense stuttering and random 30-second freezes so it's unplayable.”

-• “I love this game series, my wife and I were eager for the new release; however, we can't recommend the game in the current state.
-Even though the game is much smoother with plenty of quality of life improvements, multiplayer (which is the primary way we play) is a buggy mess, with lots of problems joining each other's game.
-There are many bugs when picking up items like ladders—you sometimes can't drop them and the session is ruined.
-Quitting results in more problems trying to join each other's game again.”
+• “I love this game series, my wife and I were eager for the new release, however, we can't recommend the game in the current state.
+Even though the game is way smoother and has lots of quality of life improvements, multiplayer (which is the primary way we play) is a buggy mess: lots of problems joining each other's game, many bugs when picking items like ladders — sometimes you can't drop them and the session is ruined — and when you quit, another cycle of problems trying to join each other's game again.”

 • optimization